- Mission statement

 How do we know if the support that my child has received, has made an impact?

-- By reviewing children’s Pupil Passports, target planner and provision maps.
+- By reviewing children’s Pupil Passports and target planners.
 Baseline assessments are completed at the start of any intervention and children are assessed at the end to determine the level of progress made.
-All interventions are closely monitored by the SENCo with the support of the class teacher.
+All interventions are closely monitored by the SENCo with the support of the class teacher/teaching assistant.

 - The child is making progress academically against national/age expected levels and the gap is narrowing – they are catching up to their peers or expected age levels.